kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 You will need root access to the Venus device.
 Instructions can be found here: https://www.victronenergy.com/live/ccgx:root_access

 Note: The SeeLevel service name was determined by monitoring an active system with dbus-spy.
 This name WILL be different on each system.
-So the name needs to be changed in the code.
-If dbus-spy shows a SeeLevel service but NOT any Repeater services, check the name.
-It is currently coded as:

-'com.victronenergy.tank.socketcan_can0_di0_uc855' in three places that will need to be changed:

-SeeLevelServiceName in SeeLevelRepeater.py

-seeLevelServiceName in OverviewMobile.qml
+The name is stored in non-volatile settings, accessible via dbus-spy.
+The settings service is: com.victronenergy.settings The value to change is: /Settings/Devices/TankRepeater/SeeLevelService The easiest way to set the value is to copy the service name from the main dbus-spy screen.
+It will look something like:

+com.victronenergy.tank.socketcan_can0_di0_uc855

+After copying the string, enter the settings service and scroll down to Settings/Devices/TankRepeater/SeeLevelService

+press enter, then paste the clipbord and enter again

+You may need to exit the OverviewMobile screen, then come back to it in order for the tanks column to populate properly.

+Note, you will NOT see Settings/Devices/TankRepeater/SeeLevelService if you have not already run SeeLevelRepeater at least once.
+After that, the setting persists through reboots and system updates.

+I tried to automate this but there isn't enough information provided by SeeLevel to uniquely identify it relative to other CanBus tank sensors.
+At least this is better than editing the code as it was in earlier versions.

 SeeLevelRepeater must be set up to run at system boot.
 The Venus service starter provides a simple mechanism: simply create a symbolic link to the actual code.

 The /data directory on Venus is a convenient location for apps like SeeLevelRepeater since the entire /data directory survives a firmware update.
 Most other directories are overwritten!
 All folders and files in this GitHub should be copied to /data, preserving the file hierarchy.
-It may be easier to download the included .zip file, unzip that to a directory on your host then copy the entire directory to the Venus device.

 The unix command 'scp' can be used from a computer on the same network as the Venus hardware to copy files. 'ssh' can be used to log in and make changes.
 From Mac OS, these can be issued from Terminal.
 Not sure about Windows.